actually-anthony/odin-recipes/README.md

 # odin-recipes
 First assignment in The Odin Project (TOP).
-Provides 3 receipes with their own page.
+Provides 3 recipes with their own page.